 6. Take in the Views from the Observation Deck

-The Perlan Museum sits atop Öskjuhlíð hill and is smack dab in the centre of Reykjavík.
+The Perlan Museum sits atop Öskjuhlíð hill and is smack dab in the center of Reykjavík.

-It is the tallest hill in the area, measureing at 61 metres above sea level, so the views are unparalleled.
+It is the tallest hill in the area, measuring at 61 meters above sea level, so the views are unparalleled.

 7. Cruise down Perlan on a Zip Line

-Weather permitting, there are two 230 meter lines that zip guests down to Öskjuhlíð at a speed of 31 mph.
+Weather permitting, two 230-meter lines zip guests down to Öskjuhlíð at a speed of 31 mph.